7 Facts Behind Arizona Bark Scorpion Myths

 What’s the truth?

 There’s no direct correlation with size and venom toxicity.
 We see this in snakes (rattlesnakes are smaller than anacondas, which are non-venomous) and in spiders (black widows versus tarantulas).
 It’s true for scorpions, too.
+In the world of arachnids, a massive physical presence often means the creature relies on brute strength rather than chemical warfare to subdue its prey.

 #7.
 All scorpions are bark scorpions.